frostx9/javascript-bootcamp/13.Promise/notes.md

 This all api are async.
 Depent each other.
 We cant go procedePayment() api directly unless createOrder() api dont give order ID

+const promiseData = createOrder(cart)

+Intially promiseData have emtpy promise object.
+Because JS excute line by line and w8 for none. {data: undefined}.After some time / async operation when createOrder() function retrun data, then promiseData have promise object data. {data: orderID}

+**In Call Back we *pass* a function as a call back into another function, but in promise...then...catch, we *attaching* a call back function to a promise object**

+**when promsise have filled data, it will automatically called call back function with help of *then* keyword**

+**then only work when promise have filled object**

+*Promise return as a readable stream and immutable data*

 ## Example